marcelstoer/Open-Vulnerability-Project/vulnz/README.md

 - `MAX_RECORDS_PER_PAGE_ARG` Using max records per page
 - `METRICS_ENABLE` If is set to `true`, OpenMetrics data for the vulnz cli can be retrieved via the endpoint http://.../metrics
 - `METRICS_WRITE_INTERVAL` Sets the update interval for generating metrics, in milliseconds.
 Default: `5000`
+- `METRICS_WRITE_FORMAT` Sets the output format for the metrics.
+Either openmetrics or Prometheus format.
+Default: `openmetrics`

 ### Run